 We recognize that in a truly just city no community should be asked to bear disproportionate risks to their health, wellness, or safety.
 No neighborhood should be exposed to disproportionate loss of safety, environmental risk, reduced health outcomes, concentrated policing, or lack of access to basic needs like food or transportation.
 We demand equitable access to sanctuary, health care, safe water, clean air, and infrastructure for every neighborhood across Richmond, without cutting corners in the name of cost or efficiency.

 Democracy for All

-Our elected leadership should serve the public, not special interests groups.
-For too long large corporations, their CEOs, and members of their boards have exerted undue influence over city and state governance through campaign donations and private funding initiatives.
-We demand elected officials willing to run elections without corporate support and who will commit to putting the needs of people over profit.
-We demand the state of Virginia fulfill the work of the civil rights era by fully enfranchising all voters by fighting voter disenfranchisement in all forms.
+Our elected leadership should serve the public, not special interests.
+Large corporations, their CEOs, and their boards exert undue influence over city and state governance through campaign donations and private funding initiatives.
+We demand elected officials willing to run elections without corporate support and who commit to putting the needs of people over profit.
+We demand the state of Virginia fulfill the work of the civil rights era by establishing equitable poll access and fighting voter disenfranchisement in all forms.